,

 4. Check the newest version of firmware on the official Apple website.

 If it doesn’t match, you’ll have to update the firmware.
-As for now, it’s not possible to manually update the firmware without the iPhone.
+As for now, it’s not possible to manually update the firmware without an iPhone.

 Check for software update